tearust/t-rust/obsidian/_gitbook-dev-docs/z_Glossary/party-actor.md

 Similar to `handle_adapter_http_request`, we still have `handle_adapter_request` which is an upper level handler.
 That's because all http requests are actually captured by the [adapter](adapter.md) first.
 Adapter is the sole component that a hosting CML can contact the outside world.

-# libp2p_back_message
+## libp2p_back_message

 Tea project uses a modified version of rust-based lib P2P protocol between nodes communication.

 The [hosting_CML](hosting_CML.md) use `libp2p_back_message` to handle libP2P messages.
 In our Tea party sample code, the only usage of this function is to receive response message to its own memory cache `help::set_mem_cache(&body.uuid, content)?;`.

-The memory cache is used to temporarily store the response/error message from the [State_Machine](t-rust/docs/_gitbook-dev-docs/1_core_docs/State_Machine.md).
-When the [front_end](../../Sep2022_tokenomics/front_end.md) sends a query for the result of any command, the hosting CML's back end actor will check this temporary store to get recently received results and get back to the [front_end](../../Sep2022_tokenomics/front_end.md).
+The memory cache is used to temporarily store the response/error message from the [state machine](State_Machine.md).
+When the [front_end](front_end.md) sends a query for the result of any command, the hosting CML's back end actor will check this temporary store to get recently received results and get back to the [front_end](front_end.md).

-# Interaction with OrbitDB
+## Interaction with OrbitDB

 Query OrbitDb example: load_message_list